- With how standard computers are nowadays, you may wonder how many of them are in the world.

 Before we answer the main question, it would be a good idea to give a brief overview of computer history.
 But first, what is a computer?
 People use them daily but most probably can’t answer what they are.

 A computer is a machine that processes information according to a set of instructions.
-With that concept in mind, you can make the argument that old abacuses from ancient times.
+With that concept in mind, you can argue that old abacuses from ancient times.
 They were used for calculating mathematics.

 Then there were analog computers that processed information using some physical properties, like the weight of an input, temperature, and other forms of pressure.